IUI vs. IVF: Which Fertility Treatment Option is Right for You

 When comparing the success rates of IUI vs IVF, IVF always has a higher success rate, especially for couples with severe fertility issues or for women who are in their advanced maternal age.
 Here are some of the benefits of choosing IVF:

-3. Embryo Preservation: One of the most significant benefits of IVF is that it allows you to freeze your embryos for the future.
+- How Does IVF Allow Couples to Preserve Embryos for the Future?: One of the most significant benefits of IVF is that it allows you to freeze your embryos for the future.
 Hence, females who want to start a family later can preserve their eggs.

 IVF, too, has limitations that you need to consider before choosing this treatment.

-1. Higher Cost: When comparing IUI vs IVF price, IVF is a more expensive procedure than IUI owing to its complexity.
+- Why Is IVF More Expensive Than IUI?: When comparing IUI vs IVF price, IVF is a more expensive procedure than IUI owing to its complexity.
 IVF involves egg retrieval, fertilization under optimal conditions, and implantation of the embryo, making it costlier than IUI.

-Which Is Costly, IUI or IVF?
+Which Is More Costly — IUI or IVF?

 IVF is costlier than IUI because it involves multiple steps, including egg retrieval, fertilization in the lab, and implantation of the healthy embryo.
 The cost further increases when you opt for additional procedures like genetic testing or you require some other medications.

-Which Is More Painful, IUI or IVF?
+Which Is More Painful — IUI or IVF?

 IVF is more painful than IUI because of the complexity of the technique.
 During IUI, washed and concentrated sperm are injected into your uterus through a catheter, making it less uncomfortable.
 However, IVF involves a multitude of steps wherein eggs are retrieved from your body through a minor surgical procedure.
 Additionally, your doctor might administer certain hormonal injections to stimulate your ovaries.
 These injections can cause pain, discomfort, bloating, and other side effects.